Rexrexrot/datascience/README.md

 ##########################################################################

-#  Python Script for Data Cleansing of E.ON Signup data
+#  Python Script for Data Cleansing of E.ON Signup Data

 ###########################################################################

 # Please use the python script (eon challenge final.py) to solve data quality issues :

 - Missing "Bundesland" information (9 percent of the records)
-- Leading zeros in postcode is missing when lenght is 4 digits
+- Leading zero in postcode is missing when lenght is 4 digits
 - Delete ".0" in postcode
 - Delete multiple " 24" from product names
 - Drop wrong product names